Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Orobanchaceae

 Marsh Lousewort is unlike Lousewort Pedicularis sylvatica, which grows in acid marshy soils, in another important way, too: it is tolerant of more alkaline soils and so grows in fens such as the Anglesey Fens on the island of Anglesey in North Wales.

-Marsh Lousewort flowers from April to July.
-It is a hemiparasitic plant and grows on the roots of other plants close by, from which it gains part of the nutrients it needs for its survival.
+Marsh Lousewort can usually be seen in flower from April until the end of July.
+It is a hemiparasitic plant and attaches to the roots of other plants close by, from which it gains part of the nutrients it needs.

 The specimens shown on this page were photographed at the Anglesey Fens during June.